thibaudbrault/PokeRef/README.md

 ✅Use of Next JS next/image to optimize images.
 Very important for this app because some pages (like the index.js or the items.js) have a lot of images and they are one of the main problems regarding my performances so optimizing them to make the loading faster is very important
 ✅Turned into a PWA with the next-pwa package
 ✅Paginated pokedex, moves, abilities and items pages

+<h4>SEO</h4>

+✅Head with fitting title, description and keywords for every page (static and dynamic)
+✅Sitemap with every static and dynamic pages

 <h2 id="setup">Setup</h2>